QHacks/hacker-dashboard/README.md

 [![CircleCI](https://circleci.com/gh/qhacks/hacker-dashboard.svg?style=svg)](https://circleci.com/gh/qhacks/hacker-dashboard)

 Hey guys, what is popping!
 Cool!
+Ok, fuck you Vinith!

 This repository encapsulates a monolithic implementation of the QHacks Hacker Dashboard.
 This dashboard is to serve as a hub for judges, mentors, partners and hackers participating in [QHacks](http://qhacks.io/).
 The dashboard implements a suite of features to make the process and experience of attending a hackathon a richer and more pleasant one.